exogen/graphbrainz/docs/extensions/README.md

   them to the GraphQL schema.
 Consistency with GraphQL conventions and the GraphBrainz schema is more desirable than consistency with the original API being wrapped.
 Some general rules:
+  * Match type names to the service they’re coming from (e.g. some services use the words “album” and “track”), but match scalar field names to their MusicBrainz equivalents when possible (e.g. `name` for artists but `title` for releases and recordings).
   * Use camel case naming and capitalize acronyms (unless they are the only word), e.g. `id`, `url`, `artistID`, `pageURL`.
   * If it’s ambiguous whether a field refers to an object/list vs. a scalar summary of an object/list, consider clarifying the field name, e.g. `user` → `userID`, `members` → `memberCount`.
-  * Don’t include fields that are already available in MusicBrainz, only include what’s relevant and useful.
+  * Don’t include fields that are already available in MusicBrainz (unless it’s possible to retrieve an entity that isn’t in MusicBrainz).
+Only include what’s relevant and useful.
 * Add descriptions for everything: types, fields, arguments, enum values, etc.
   – with Markdown links wherever they’d be helpful.